 Catalina Island Conservancy

 The Catalina California Naturalist Program looks to create highly trained guides, volunteers and most importantly, stewards, to spread the word of not only how special Catalina is but how important all Islands are.
-This course pairs a science curriculum that will take you through California ecology by exploring geology, watershed concepts, plants, animals and energy, through the distinct lens of a Catalina Island.
+This course pairs a science curriculum that will take you through California ecology by exploring geology, watershed concepts, plants, animals and energy, through the distinct lens of a California Channel Island.

 - Understand what it means to be a naturalist.